little-red-rover/lrr-docs/software_installation.md

 > [!INFO]
 > As of now, cloning over https is not supported.
-> If you haven't already, please [follow the instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=windows) for adding an SSH key to your github account.
+> If you haven't already, please [follow the instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?platform=windows) for adding an SSH key to your GitHub account.

 ## Setting Up Your Development Environment